 The Ghazal By Exiles by Agha Shahid Ali, a Kashmiri-American poet, was published in 1997.
 Through the ghazal, the poet wants to make his readers sense his pain and pangs by repeating the word “exile” thirteen times.
 The frequent repetition of the word “exile” addresses the agony of the speaker in a way that puts him into a mood of loss and disintegration.
 The ghazal is, in fact, a lamentation over the endless nature of exile.
 It ends with three simple lines “…torn wild by exiles,” “…compiled by exiles,” and “…beguiled by exiles.”

-Style, Form and Language of By Exiles
+Style, Form, and Language of By Exiles

-By Exiles brings forth an explicit example of how his prosodic adoptions dramatize his literary loyalties and tangled cultural.
-Through his prosody, Ali not just makes implicit criticism of Rich’s, but he also accomplishes parallel pedagogical functions, by defining the form in strict sense.
+By Exiles brings forth an explicit example of how his prosodic adoptions dramatize his literary loyalties and tangled culture.
+Through his prosody, Ali not just makes implicit criticism of Rich’s, but he also accomplishes parallel pedagogical functions, by defining the form in a strict sense.
 The first couplet of the ghazal sets the ghazal’s pattern.
 And the way, both lines of the ghazal ends with, “by exiles” it itself sets itself as the ghazal’s radif.
 “Dialed” and “exiled” brings forth the root-rhyme for the qafia.
 Following the ghazal’s traditional pattern, the next three couplets rhyme “dialed” and “exiled” with “filed,” “wild,” and “compiled.”
 As if Ali was not satisfied with the insertion of these severe rustications, he comes up with another one, which is surely not demanded by the ghazel form.